gearglow/ReptiliaWithATwist/Chapters/017 - Turn Me Loose.md

 "Mum!"
 Nell perked up at her voice, and dashed over to where the elder Longbottoms lounged in the greatroom with Remus and Sirius.
 The others were close behind.

-The elder Longbottoms stood and engulfed both Nell and Elysia in a group hug.
+The elder Longbottoms stood and engulfed both Nell and Elysia in a group hug before stepping back and giving the girls a once-over.

+"You look just like your mother when she was your age, Nell," Frank said.

+"But with Frank's eyes," Alice agreed.

+Nell snorted.
+"That's exactly the reverse of what everyone used to say about you, Ellie!"

+Alice raised an eyebrow.
+"Nah, she looks just like Lily, but with James' hair.
+Although yours is much less of a birds' nest," she teased.

+Elysia shifted her hair into her old boy-mode 'style'.
+"Like this?"
+She winked, before shifting it back.

+Frank shook his head.
+"Yeah, definitely better than James' mop."

+"So I guess Sirius and Remus filled you in?"
+Elysia asked.

+"Broad strokes, but yes," Frank replied.